How to Avoid Common Deposit Deductions

 Why Your Security Deposit Matters in Amarillo

 Moving out of a rental home in Amarillo or the Texas Panhandle means you’re about to get one of your biggest move-out paychecks: your security deposit return.
-But here’s the real story—common deposit deductions can chip away at what you get back if you’re not careful.
+However, common deposit deductions can chip away at what you get back if you’re not careful.

 Digital dashboard interface showing move-in and move-out condition checklists